rcelebi/rcelebi.github.io/_posts/2022-05-06-blog_1_kg_construction.md

 lot of comedies on Netflix, you'll get more recommendations that have been classified as the entity Comedy.

-Content search
+-  Content search

-/recommendation
+-  Content recommendation

-/ classification
+-  Content classification

 Another use for a KG is to develop smarter applications by augmenting